-- 1. Opioid receptors are unusually plastic protein molecules that can evoke inhibitory (good) or excitatory (bad) effects depending upon presence and concentration of specific biochemical molecules that regulate the structure of these receptors. - Figure A 2.
-Certain molecules Switching Agent Acts on Opioid Receptors "switch" the structure of Excitatory mode Bad opioid receptors from excitatory to inhibitory Opioid Receptor Opioid Switching Agents mode.
-Certain molecules "switch" the opioid Inhibitory mode Good receptor from inhibitory to excitatory mode.
-(Figure A) - Certain molecules enhance the natural release of endorphins in the body.
+- 1. Opioid receptors are unusually plastic protein molecules that can evoke inhibitory (good) or excitatory (bad) effects depending upon presence and concentration of specific biochemical molecules that regulate the structure of these receptors. - Certain molecules "switch" the structure of opioid receptors from excitatory to inhibitory mode.
+Certain molecules "switch" the opioid receptor from inhibitory to excitatory mode.
+(Figure A)

+3. Certain molecules enhance the natural release of endorphins in the body.
 (Figure B)